JunglePlugins/User-Menus/readme.txt

 * Display menu items to everyone
 * Display menu items to only logged out users
 * Display menu items to only logged in users
-* Display menu item to specific user roles
+* Display menu item to users with or without a specific user role.
 * Show a logged in user’s {avatar} in a menu item with custom size option.
 * Show a logged in user’s {username} in a menu item
 * Show a logged in user’s {first_name} in a menu item